Romanian alphabet: History

-Until the mid-19th century, Romanian was generally written with a Romanian Cyrillic alphabet derived from Church Slavonic, which was used in both Wallachia and Moldavia.
-During the 19th century a Latin-based transitional alphabet that mixed Cyrillic and Latin letters came into use, and in 1862 the authorities of the United Principalities of Wallachia and Moldavia decreed the full replacement of Cyrillic with the Latin alphabet for official Romanian-language publications.
+Until the mid-19th century, Romanian was generally written with the Romanian Cyrillic alphabet derived from Church Slavonic, which was used in both Wallachia and Moldavia.
+During the 19th century a Latin-based transitional alphabet that mixed Cyrillic and Latin letters came into use, and in 1862 the authorities of the United Principalities of Wallachia and Moldavia decreed the full replacement of Cyrillic with the Latin alphabet for official Romanian language publications.
+However, from 1938-1989 under the Soviet influence, Soviet law required the use of the Cyrillic alphabet, but only in the Moldavian Soviet Socialist Republic which soon fell out of use when the Soviet Union collapsed.

 In the 20th century several spelling reforms modified the inventory and distribution of letters.
 A 1904 reform reduced the earlier use of multiple circumflex letters to just ⟨Â⟩ and ⟨Î⟩, while later reforms in 1953, 1964 and 1993 changed when each of these two letters is used to write the phoneme //ɨ// (see Î versus Â below).
 The modern 31-letter inventory was fixed in 1982, when the letters Q, W and Y—previously used only in loanwords and proper names—were officially recognized as part of the Romanian alphabet.